 Saturday October 16, 2010, Day 18

 I took the dinghy to Meloi (Μελόϊ), the cove S of Agrio Livadhi, about 20 minutes.
 I then walked about 30 minutes to Skala where I bought some fruits and fresh bread.
 A youth had left his car in front of a store with its engine running and its radio blasting: “thumb di thumb” and blocking the street.
-As I walking by he came out of the store.
-I could not resist and asked him if he was having car troubles with his engine making such a noise.
+As I was walking by he came out of the store I could not resist and asked him if he was having car troubles with his engine making such a noise.
 The look on his face was precious.

 There was some light wind from the SW with a swell from the S. I swam in the afternoon.
 The water was still murky but less than yesterday.
 It was a lazy kind of day.

 The evening was lovely and the sunset gorgeous.
-However, I feel an expectancy in the air, a feeling that bad weather is coming.
+However, I felt an expectancy in the air, a feeling that bad weather is coming.
 It is good to be afraid of physical causes like storms and natural things rather then our modern fears of anthropogenic causes like crime, bad economies, etc. Cruising brings you close to these fears of nature and this is healthy.

 For dinner I boiled some tagliatelle and had them with a few pieces of the pot-roast.
 I would had been happy to go and eat at the Glaros taverna but, even this evening a Saturday it was shut.